 If insect exposure is likely to be long or involve many insects, applying permethrin to clothing before it is worn

-For some parasitic infections, no treatment is needed.
-The infection may disappear on its own.
+For some parasitic infections, no treatment is needed because the infection disappears on its own.

 Some drugs (antiparasitic drugs) are designed particularly to eliminate parasites or, in the case of some worm infections, reduce the number of worms enough so that symptoms clear up.
 Also, certain antibiotics and antifungal drugs are effective against some parasitic infections.